-EXAMPLE 1 Talent(s) School(s) Your child can apply to up to three different schools, with no restrictions on the talent areas.

-Choir School A

-Choir School B

-Choir School C

-- 1 - 1/2

-EXAMPLE 2 Talent(s) School(s) If your child chooses two areas in

-Choir School A one school, he/she can apply to two different schools only.

-String Orchestra School A

-Choir School B

-Vous child commet use all three

-EXAMPLE 3 (Not allowed) Talent(s) School(s) Your child cannot use all three choices on one school.
-He/she can leave the third choice blank
+Talent(s) School(s) Your child can apply to up to EXAMPLE Choir School A three different schools, with no 1 Choir School B restrictions on the talent areas.
+Choir School C Talent(s) School(s) If EXAMPLE 2 Choir School A If your child chooses two areas in one school, he/she can apply to two different schools only.
+String Orchestra School A Choir School B EXAMPLE Talent(s) School(s) Vour shild sannot use all three 3 Choir School A Your child cannot use all three choices on one school.
+He/she can (Not String Orchestra School A leave the third choice blank or choose another school. allowed) Mathematics School A choose another school.

-Choir School A

-String Orchestra School A

-Mathematics School A or choose another school.